 Animals become distraught for a variety of reasons.
 For instance, a goat losing its only pasture mate may bleat-cry for days.
-A routinely caged bird, confined horse or other restricted animal shows nothing, but is numb from depression.
+A routinely confined horse shows nothing, but is numb from depression.
 A companion animal develops anxiety when their owner dies.
-Or, when a family dog is abandoned at the humane society, or dumped on an unknown road, s/he is confused and distressed.
+Or, when a family dog is abandoned at the humane society, or worse, she/he is confused and distressed.
 Animals feel loss as much as we do.

 When you see an upset animal, you can help!

 ** Use your breath to relax.

 ** Focus on the animal.

 ** Send sincere positive heartfelt emotion transmitted by your soul energy.